joshskeen/criminalintent-socialedition/README.md

 See facebook android developer docs for details on installing.

 1.  visit https://developers.facebook.com/ & log in with a facebook account.
-It's best if you create a new facebook account for test purposes so as to not spam your normal facebook friends.
+It's best if you create a new facebook account for test purposes so as to not spam your normal facebook friends!

 2. under My Apps click Add New App & select android